 Getting there: Lyceum Theatre, 21 Wellington Street.
 London.
 WC2E 7RQ

 Nearest tube: Covent Garden or Charing Cross

-Hands up who doesn’t know at least one song from Annie?
-Ok, so it might be before the kids’ time, but this story of an orphan plucked from the questionable “care” of Miss Hannigan (played by Miranda Hart until September 17th 2017) during the Great Depression to live with a billionaire is still a child-friendly classic.
+Hands up who doesn't know at least one song from Annie?
+Ok, so it might be before the kids' time, but this story of an orphan plucked from the questionable "care" of Miss Hannigan, played by Strictly Come Dancing's Craig Revel Horwood (except Saturdays, until 26th November) during the Great Depression to live with a billionaire is still a child-friendly classic.
 The story was originally a comic strip, before being turned into a film and Broadway show.
-It’s back in London for the first time since 1998.
-Expect the classic songs Tomorrow and It’s The Hard Knock Life and a healthy dose of nostalgia for the adults.
+It's back in London for the first time since 1998.
+Expect the classic songs Tomorrow and It's The Hard Knock Life and a healthy dose of nostalgia for the adults.